galette/galettedoc/source/development/git.rst

      $ git clone git://git.tuxfamily.org/gitroot/galette/galette.git

-The ``galette`` directory will then contains a woking copy of Galette source code.
+The ``galette`` directory will then contains a working copy of Galette source code.

-:ref:`Third party dependencies <deps>` required by Galette are not available from the epository.
+:ref:`Third party dependencies <deps>` required by Galette are not available from the repository.
 You can refer to the :ref:`coding part of contributor manual <contrib_coding>` to get details and example of code contribution.

 .. _deps: